Frequently Asked Questions

-Kapstone Medical FAQ
+Kapstone Medical FAQs

 What is the difference between an FDA 510(k) and a Premarket Approval (PMA)?